livun/bouvet-asset-hub/docs/features.md

 ### Loaning
 `Scan Asset and lend out to employee`
-- As a user, I want to scan the Asset, choose new loan and a time span and lend out to employee
+- As a user, I want to scan the Asset, choose new loan and a time span, and lend out to employee
 - As a user, I want to scan the Asset, choose *no time limit*, lend out to employe
 - As a user, when an Assey is lent out I want the system to send a notifcation to external system to mark the expense on employee, to reduce manual work
     - [Sequence: New Loan](./sequence-diagrams/loan-actions.md#new-loan)